oakmac/standard-clojure-style-js/README.md

-# clojurefmt-js
+# Standard Clojure Style in JavaScript

-A library to format Clojure code following Simple Clojure Formatting Rules.
+A library to format Clojure code according to Standard Clojure Style.

-## Project Status (March 2024)
+## Project Status (August 2024)

 This project is under active development and I do not recommend using it for your codebase at this time unless you are very adventurous.
 I will publish a